shrikantkalar023/learning-nextjs/README.md

 8. **CSS Modules** are scoped to the component/page to avoid styles conflicts. card-component is not a valid class name in css modules.
 It should be cardComponent, because all the class names are imported as a JS object.

-9.With app router we can co-locate our project files components & pages, as only page.tsx is accessible to the client.
+9. With app router we can co-locate our project files components & pages, as only page.tsx is accessible to the client.

+10. <Link> component is used for client side navigation.
+It doesn't do a full page refresh.

+11. We can use **query string params** to pass data/state between pages on server side.